wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 1. How do you manage service quotas and constraints?

-   * <strong>Aware of service quotas and constraints</strong> - You are aware of your default quotas and quota increase requests for your workload architecture.
+   * <strong>Aware of service quotas and constraints</strong> - You are aware of default quotas and quota increase requests for workload architecture.
 You additionally know which resource constraints, such as disk or network, are potentially impactful.

-   * <strong>Manage service quotas across accounts and regions</strong> - If you are using multiple AWS accounts or AWS Regions, ensure that you request the appropriate quotas in all environments in which your production workloads run.
+   * <strong>Manage service quotas across accounts and regions</strong> - If you are using multiple AWS accounts or AWS Regions, ensure that you request the appropriate quotas in all environments in which  production workloads run.

    * <strong>Accommodate fixed service quotas and constraints through architecture</strong> - Be aware of unchangeable service quotas and physical resources, and architect to prevent these from impacting reliability.

-   * <strong>Monitor and manage quotas</strong> - Evaluate your potential usage and increase your quotas appropriately allowing for planned growth in usage.
+   * <strong>Monitor and manage quotas</strong> - Evaluate potential usage and increase quotas appropriately allowing for planned growth in usage.

    * <strong>Automate quota management</strong> - Implement tools to alert you when thresholds are being approached.
 By using AWS Service Quotas APIs, you can automate quota increase requests.

    * <strong>Ensure that a sufficient gap exists between the current quotas and the maximum usage to accommodate failover</strong> - When a resource fails, it may still be counted against quotas until its successfully terminated.
-Ensure that your quotas cover the overlap of all failed resources with replacements before the failed resources are terminated.
+Ensure that quotas cover the overlap of all failed resources with replacements before the failed resources are terminated.
 You should consider an Availability Zone failure when calculating this gap.

-2. How do you plan your network topology?
+2. How do you plan network topology?

-   * <strong>Use highly available network connectivity for your workload public endpoints</strong> - These endpoints and the routing to them must be highly available.
+   * <strong>Use highly available network connectivity for workload public endpoints</strong> - These endpoints and the routing to them must be highly available.
 To achieve this, use highly available DNS, content delivery networks (CDNs), API Gateway, load balancing, or reverse proxies.

    * <strong>Provision redundant connectivity between private networks in the cloud and on-premises environments</strong> - Use multiple AWS Direct Connect (DX) connections or VPN tunnels between separately deployed private networks.
 Use multiple DX locations for high availability.
 If using multiple AWS Regions, ensure redundancy in at least two of them.
 You might want to evaluate AWS Marketplace appliances that terminate VPNs.
 If you use AWS Marketplace appliances, deploy redundant instances for high availability in different Availability Zones.